 In summer 2020 I piloted an online, noncredit course on Language & Linguistics in Sci-Fi.
 Since then I’ve taught the course in person and online, as a 1-credit reading group and as a 3-credit first-year seminar, and I plan to keep teaching it at least once a year indefinitely.
-If you’ve been thinking about doing something like this – or if you just like reading fiction and thinking about language – welcome!
+If you’ve been thinking about teaching a class like this—or if you just like reading fiction and thinking about language—welcome!
 I hope you’ll find some inspiration here.

 My course design is very simple.
 For each class we read and discuss a short story or novella that helps us view some fundamental property of language in a fresh way.
 For example:

-… and so on.
-See the readings for the full list and my comments about each story.
+See the readings for the full list of stories and my comments about each one.

-If you’re a linguistics instructor, see format + mechanics for the nitty-gritty details – how I organize and manage the class, how you might be able to adapt some of these ideas to your teaching context.
+If you’re an instructor, see format + mechanics for details about how I organize and manage the class and how you can adapt these ideas to your teaching context.

 Enjoy!